JonasKaad/FYProject/README.md

 # FYProject

+April 22, 2018.

+The project has now been updated, with the application having gone through a major rework, such that it now more closely follows the ModelViewController pattern.
+The impact of these changes is most evident in the `main.java` file, which has now been split into `controller.java` and `view.java`, with the result being that the application has been completely restructured.
+The `controller` now manages all functionality and takes care of all inputs from the user.
+In addition, all clickables should now have functionality attached.
+The `view` contains the improvements upon the original layout code.

+Additional features have added as well and others improved upon.
+These include loading and reading of multiline FASTA files and movable visualizations; re-adding matrix and dot-bracket representations; listing of matches found and additional visual improvements.

+For a better overview of the major updates of this version, see the list below:

+* The entire application has been restructured to be more inline with the ModelViewController pattern.

+* Added loading of multiline FASTA files.
+However, please note that ONLY RNA FASTA files which contain the letters 'A, C, G, U' can be read.
+If files which contain the letter 'T' instead of 'U' are loaded, the application will filter out the 'T's, meaning an incomplete sequence will be processed and then visualized!

+* Added a result bar to the visualization area, which displays a list of the matches found.
+The result bar is both closable and movable.
+In addition, a header is shown when displaying the sequence computed.
+This header can be turned off.

+* Readded the matrix representation to the application.
+The matrix representation is now shown in a movable box, which can also be closed if desired.

+* Readded the dot-bracket representation to the application.
+The dot-bracket representation can also be turned off.

+* Improvements have been made to both sequence visualization and circle visualization.
+These improvements include:
+  * Both visualizations are now movable and zoomable.
+  * Matchlines are now colored, and sized more inline with the type of binding.
+  * Matchlines now overlap less often (sequence only).

+TL;DR Moar update moar better! 🤘

+*- Dennis*

+---

 April 18, 2018.

 As mentioned previously, the intention is to update this `README` as the project progresses.
 It is also a good place to keep a changelog or ideas.